|

 piers so that there is a minimum of 12" under the beams and 16" under

-the floor joists of the built platform.
-This will allow enough
+the floor joists of the floor platform.
+This will provide enough space

 When using wood posts

 get foundation grade 6x6 treated poles or posts.
-You can cut these
+When using

-a gravel footing, nail a square of pressure treated 2x10 to the bottom
+a gravel footing, nail a square of pressure treated 2x10 or 2x12 to the

 to act as a foot.
 Use only hot dipped galvanized, "Z-max" or stainless